xapian/xapian/xapian-core/docs/deprecation.rst

 deprecation, since the function will still be available in the API (though the change may cause the compiler to emit new warnings at compile time).

-In general if a function is first marked as deprecated in Xapian version `X.Y.c`, the function will remain present but marked as deprecated throughout Xapian versions `X+1.Y.d`, and will be removed from the API at Xapian version `X+2.Y.0`.
-In other words, functions marked as deprecated will not be removed until the end of the release series following that in which the deprecation happened.
+In general, a function will be supported after being deprecated for an entire series of releases with a given major and minor number.
+For example, if a function is deprecated in release `1.2.0`, it will be supported for the entire `1.2.x` release series, and removed in release `1.3.0`.
+If a function is deprecated in release `1.2.5`, it will be supported for all remaining releases in the `1.2.x` series, and also for all releases in the `1.3.x` series, and will be removed in release `1.4.0`.

 However, this rule may not be followed in all cases.
 In particular, if a function was marked as "temporary" in the documentation, it may be removed